tensorflow/tensorflow/tensorflow/lite/g3doc/guide/python.md

 To install, run `pip3 install` and pass it the appropriate Python wheel URL from the following table.

-For example, if you have Raspberry Pi that's running Raspbian Buster (which has Python 3.7), install the Python wheel as follows:
+For example, if you have Raspberry Pi that's running Raspberry Pi OS 10 (previously called Raspbian Buster) (which has Python 3.7), install the Python wheel as follows:

 <pre class="devsite-terminal devsite-click-to-copy">